xiongbo010/BoxEL/README.md

-# BoxEL: Box EL++ Embedding
+# Faithful embeddings for EL++ Knowledge Bases

-This is the official pytorch implementation of the BoxEL for the description logic EL++.
-BoxEL++ is a geometric approach based on box embedding to generate embeddings for the description logic EL++
+This is the official pytorch implementation of paper **Faithful embeddings for EL++ Knowledge Bases**.
+The code was implemented based on [el-embeddings](https://github.com/bio-ontology-research-group/el-embeddings).

 # Requiriments